aaxu/Schedule-Alert/README.md

 ### Never miss an event again!
 This app is similar to an alarm clock.
 When an event is close the app will remind you that you need to get going!
-It will send you many reminders with increasing intensity until it is dismissed.
+It will continually send you reminders until the alarm is dismissed.

 ### Features
-  * When an event is close (default is 30 min and adjustable), the phone will vibrate and an alert will appear on the screen.
-If the phone is locked, the app will wake up the screen and display the alert along with a vibration.
+  * When an event is within 30 minutes, the phone will give a notification that will appear on the screen.
+If the phone is locked, the app will wake up the screen and display the alert.

   * If the alert is not dismissed, as the time gets closer to the event, the duration and the intensity of the vibration will increase.
 When there are